OkumaAmerica/Open-API-SDK/README.md

  **AND** THINC API is installed with API Notifier service running and Initialized.

+### :warning: Initialized THINC-API
+All applications/services using THINC-API must use OKUMA Startup Service to start the applications/services to ensure that THINC-API is ready before trying to initialize THINC-API in the application itself.

  The following environments will allow successful execution of API methods:

     * PC NC-Master (PC Simulation Software)